FOR IMMEDIATE RELEASE

 - Wilkinsburg Community Development Corporationand Community Art and Civic Design Commission will be working with Jennifer Chenoweth (Austin, TX)

-“This process has paired community organizations and artists who are excited to genuinely collaborate to create positive change in a community, says Presley Gillespie, Neighborhood Allies President, “Together, these teams will be developing temporary public art projects and engaging residents to celebrate and enjoy their community.
+“This process has paired community organizations and artists who are excited to genuinely collaborate to create positive change in a community, says Presley Gillespie, Neighborhood Allies President, “Together, these buy tramadol online without a prescription teams will be developing temporary public art projects and engaging residents to celebrate and enjoy their community.
 This process is designed to inspire future placemaking projects in these neighborhoods.
 We hope to inject new creative energy, and we’re excited to see the full impact that this project will have in our communities.”

 This August, the artists and organizations will begin the process of developing a proposal for the design and implementation of a temporary public art project that will be a catalyst to do one or more of the following: animate public and private spaces; rejuvenate structures and streetscapes; support local businesses; enhance public safety; and invite people of all ages, ethnicities and socioeconomic backgrounds together to build relationships and develop a shared commitment to transforming a space through sincere collaboration.
 Artists are expected to have conceptual designs to be reviewed in each community in by November.
 Each team will participate in monthly Placemaking Academy meetings, where they will learn about best practices in placemaking and public art and serve as sounding boards and resources for the projects as they develop.